Upcoming Sessions

 See All Upcoming Sessions

-This course qualifies for CAMFT CEUs.
-The training is to increase awareness regarding and strengthen skills in responding to vulnerabilities of children and young adults, especially youth in care, related to social media, internet safety, and media literacy.
-An examination of the impact of social media and technology on today’s society, including its influence youth perceptions of reality reveals significant risks for the unaware. --- Instructor: Qur-an Webb, LMSW Qur-an Webb, LMSW, is an accomplished professional with over two decades of experience in the social work field.
+This course qualifies for GH CEUs.
+The training will discuss different perspectives about why father involvement could have positive consequences for child development which includes theory base on different practices; strengths and weaknesses of each perspective will be discussed, and the prospects for an integrated ecological-parental capital theory of paternal influence on child development are considered. --- Instructor: Qur-an Webb, LMSW Qur-an Webb, LMSW, is an accomplished professional with over two decades of experience in the social work field.
 Currently serving as the Director of Operations at Welcome 2 Reality, LLC, Qur-an brings a wealth of expertise to the organization's daily operations.
 In this pivotal role, he oversees diverse aspects such as training, consultation, and more, contributing significantly to the overall success of Welcome 2 Reality.
 Qur-an, alongside his partners, played a key role in the successful passage of Substitute Senate Bill No. 962, Public Act No. 15-94, in Connecticut.
 This groundbreaking legislation mandates education on the safe use of social media and includes computer programming instruction in the public school system.
 Additionally, he contributed to the passing of Senate Bill No. 949, Public Act 17-67.
-As the Connecticut Chapter Lead for Media Literacy Now, Qur-an is actively involved in advancing education around media literacy. --- Other Important Information: Accommodations: To request additional assistance or accommodations, please contact Brisa Romero, Training Assistant, at [email protected].
-Grievances: To obtain the grievance policy or report a grievance please email Ivon Favela, Deputy Director of Training at [email protected] CE Certificates: Upon course survey completion, participants will be awarded CE certificates.
-Refund/Cancelation Policy: All requests for cancellation and refunds must be submitted in writing to [email protected] prior to the course date.
+As the Connecticut Chapter Lead for Media Literacy Now, Qur-an is actively involved in advancing education around media literacy. --- Other Important Information: Accommodations: To request additional assistance or accommodations, please contact Brisa Romero, Training Assistant, at bromero@catalyst-center.org.
+Grievances: To obtain the grievance policy or report a grievance please email Ivon Favela, Deputy Director of Training at ifavela@catalyst-center.org CE Certificates: Upon course survey completion, participants will be awarded CE certificates.
+Refund/Cancelation Policy: All requests for cancellation and refunds must be submitted in writing to bromero@catalyst-center.org prior to the course date.
 Otherwise, no refunds will be allowed.
+Refunds must be requested within 7 days of purchase.
+Refunds will not be granted for courses that have been started/accessed.
+A $10 administrative fee is deducted from approved refunds.
+Credit will be granted for alternative/future course registration. --- STRTP/GH Notice: California Alliance of Child and Family Services (CACFS) is approved by the California Department of Social Services to sponsor continuing education for Group Home Administrators (GH; Vendor ID: 2000083-730-2) and Short-Term Residential Therapeutic Program (STRTP; Vendor ID: 2000083-733-2) Administrators.
+This course meets the requirements for 2 hours of continuing education for GH (Course ID: 083-0245-39230) and STRTP Administrators (Course ID: 083-0245-39240).
 Read more

 Shopping Cart